christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 > @flight1994complete

-This work seems to have been mainly ignored in subsequent work on the subject.
+This work seems to have been mostly ignored in subsequent work on the subject.
 To do: check if this is the right attitude.

 An important early spur to the development of the field was a challenge issued